bjtbgbg/Lesion-Classifier/README.md

 ```
 $ sh ./main/do_ensemble.sh
 ```
-The final prediction file will be generated under the root of `./pred_results`.
+The final prediction file `./pred_results/merged_score.json` will be generated.